Tours, Attractions, and Things To Do in Istanbul

 Transportation from Istanbul airports to Istanbul is streamlined, with options including taxis, metro, shuttle, and public buses.

-Direct flights from the US and Europe are operated every day.
+Direct flights from the US and Europe operate daily.
 The aircrafts land at one of the two airports within the city.
 Istanbul International Airport (IST), the newest and main airport, is 35 km from the historic centre.
 Terminal 1 serves international and domestic flights.
 Sabiha Gökçen International Airport (SAW) is in the Asian part of the city.

-The 3rd airport in service only for private and Business jets and operations on behalf of the Government of Türkiye is the Istanbul Atatürk Airport (ISL).
+The 3rd airport in service, serving only private and Business jets and operating on behalf of the Government of Türkiye, is Istanbul Atatürk Airport (ISL).

-The 24-hour shuttle Havaist, departing from IST, is connected to the Taksim area, while the Havabus shuttle service from Sabiha Gökçen International Airport takes foreign visitors to Taksim and Kadıköy.
+The 24-hour Havaist shuttle departing from IST connects to the Taksim area, while the Havabus shuttle service from Sabiha Gökçen International Airport takes foreign visitors to Taksim and Kadıköy.

 The New Istanbul Airport Metro was opened in 2023.
-The M11 Gayrettepe – İstanbul Havalimanı has 9 stations stretching 37.5 km and taking about 30 minutes to arrive at the transit station of Gayreteppe.
+The M11 Gayrettepe – İstanbul Havalimanı line has 9 stations spanning 37.5 km and takes about 30 minutes to reach the transit station at Gayrettepe.
 The M2 line from the station brings visitors to the historic heart of Istanbul.
 The transfer takes 10 minutes because Gayrettepe is the deepest station in the Istanbul Metro network.
 The travel time by metro from the new Istanbul airport to Taksim is 50 minutes.

-Guests needing a taxi service can find E, D, and C-category cabs at the stands near the exit doors of the international and domestic terminals.
+Guests needing a taxi service can find E-, D-, and C-category cabs at stands near the exit doors of the international and domestic terminals.

 Languages Spoken in Istanbul

-Istanbul is a very touristic destination, so foreign visitors should feel comfortable about being unable to speak the language.
-Most Turks speak at least basic English, especially in hospitality, with staff conversing fluently in English.
+Istanbul is a very touristic destination, so foreign visitors should feel comfortable if they are unable to speak the language.
+Most Turks speak at least basic English, especially in hospitality, where staff converse fluently.

 Over 80% of the population in Istanbul speaks Turkish as their first language, 11% speak Kurdish, and 4% speak other languages, including Arabic, Armenian, and Georgian.